hneth/riskyr/_app/about_riskyr.md

 #### C. Background info:

+-   add definitions and explanations
--   add definitions, verbal explanations, and examples (and corresponding help and tooltips)
+-   add help information and tooltips
 -   add more environments from existing examples (into `.csv` file)
--   use logo for app and of uni.kn?
+-   use logos for app and institutions
--   add quizz to test knowledge
+-   add a quizz to test user knowledge (or motivate to explore app)

 #### D. Package and app development:

+-   choose a license for code sharing
 -   restructure code according to recommendations on
     -   <http://r-pkgs.had.co.nz/> and
     -   <https://deanattali.com/2015/04/21/r-package-shiny-app/>